-Most test images were taken from the Image Fusion server [3].
-The numerical evaluation in most experiments was performed using the indexes proposed by Piella [15] and Petrovic [18].
+In this section, we perform several fusion experiments of both out-of-focus and multimodal images to evaluate the performance of the proposed approach.
+Most test images were taken from the Image Fusion server [11].
+The numerical evaluation in most experiments was performed using the metrics proposed by Piella [12] and Petrovic [13].

 In the first experiment, the system is tested with an out-of-focus example, the "Disk" dataset.
-The ICA-based fusion algorithm, proposed in [10], was employed as a benchmark to the new proposed algorithm.
-We used 40 TopoICA 8×8 bases, trained from 10000 patches that were randomly selected from natural images.
+The ICAbased fusion algorithm, proposed in [5], was employed as a benchmark to the new proposed algorithm.
+We used 40 TopoICA $8 \times 8$ bases, trained from 10000 patches that were randomly selected from natural images.
 Then, the "Weighted Combination" rule was selected to perform fusion of the input images.
-On the other hand, for the spatial-domain fusion scheme, the parameters were set to $\alpha = 0$ (no visible noise), $\beta = 0.8$ and the learning parameter was set to $\eta = 0.08$.
-The Gaussian smoothed edge map of (15) was calculated by extracting an edge map using the Sobel mask, which was subsequently smoothed by a Gaussian 5×5 kernel of standard deviation $\sigma = 1$.
+On the other hand, for the spatial-domain fusion scheme, the parameters were set to $\alpha = 0$ (no visible noise), $\beta = 0.8$ and the learning parameter was set to $\eta = 0.08$ .
+The Gaussian smoothed edge map of (14) was calculated by extracting an edge map using the Sobel mask, which was subsequently smoothed by a Gaussian $5 \times 5$ kernel of standard deviation $\sigma = 1$ .
 The fusion results of the two methods are depicted in Figure 1.
 We notice that the proposed approach produces sharper edges compared to the ICA-Based method.
-The difference is more visible around the edges of the tilted books in the bookcase and the eye on the cover of the book that is in front of the bookcase.
-In Figure 2, the convergence rate of the estimation of one of the fusion weights is shown.
-The proposed algorithm demonstrates almost linear convergence, which is expected for a gradient algorithm.
+The difference is more visible around the edges of the tilted books in the